guychouk/tmpl/README.md

 # Temple 🕍

-A minimal, concurrent static site generator that transforms your Markdown notes into beautiful HTML pages.
-Built with Go's excellent templating and markdown packages, Temple provides a lightweight alternative to heavy static site generators.
-This is what I use as a templating "engine" for the notes on [my website](https://guycho.uk).
+Temple is a minimal, concurrent static site generator that transforms Markdown notes into HTML pages.
+Built with Go’s excellent templating package and a couple of other packages, it offers a (limited) lightweight alternative to heavier tools like [Hugo](https://github.com/gohugoio/hugo).
+I use Temple as the templating engine for the notes on [my website](https://guycho.uk).

 ## Features